cognitedata/neat/docs/tutorial/use-cases/knowledge-acquisition.md

 | description | end2end power to consumer data model...|
 | license     | CC-BY 4.0                              |
 | rights      | Free for use                           |

+The enterprise data model is now ready to be validated in `neat`.
+David will validate his sheet using the `neat` UI, just like Jon and Emma did.
+However, since David has set his role as `information architect` in the `metadata` sheet, the validation from `neat` will be more strict.
+For example, while Jon and Emma can skip defining anything in the `class` sheet, David will have to ensure all classes are defined.
+Also, there is more demand when comes to `metadata`.

+Nevertheless, this hard work pays off since the enterprise data model can be now used to digitally represent the entire power to consumer domain in the form of rich knowledge graph empowering services from various domains.

 ### Iterating over the Sheet